colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-We'll re-evaluate the latest game state when a win or draw happens later.
+You'll re-evaluate the latest game state when a win or draw happens later.

 For now let's continue focusing on allowing a player to make a move that changes
 the game's state.

-We will first create a method called `performMove()`:
+You will first create a method called `performMove()`:

 ```js
 performMove(columnIndex) {